stephroyer/Homework/homework/week1 homework/Majesty-immigration-sevices.md

 - Emphasis on free public services

 # Wireframes (5 pages)
-Images of all the pages at the folder with a file.
+Images of all the pages at the folder
 - Home
 - About Us
 - Services
 - Schedule Appointment
 - Contact Us
+# SWOT Analysis
+visite the swot.md to see the swot Analysis